Data protection terms and conditions

 Information we can obtain from other sources We may receive data related to you from third parties and from public sources, such as:

-- technical information from data providers (e.g., from Google and Hotjar from outside the European Union);
+- technical information from data providers (e.g., from Google, Hotjar and Hubspot from outside the European Union);

 - contact, financial, and transfer data from the parties who offer technical solutions and payment or financial solutions;